Wembley Central station: Services and operations

 Wembley Central has the appearance of an underground station due to the elevated position of the High Road (where the main entrance was until recently behind a 1940s shopping arcade) and the enclosed nature of the platforms below the raft upon which Station Square is built; it is actually generally at or above the local ground level, having been reconstructed by British Rail in its current form during the 1960s electrification of the West Coast Main Line.
 It is the first station out of Euston to have platforms on all three pairs of tracks and the combination of the confined space and through trains passing at speed on platforms 3-6 (the main line platforms) create a wind tunnel effect which can be dangerous for passengers.

-As a result, the main line National Rail platforms (for Southern, London Northwestern Railway, and Wembley Stadium additional services) are locked out of use for most of the day and entrance is only allowed 5 minutes before the trains are due, the Southern services, which use platforms 5 and 6 (on the slow main line).
-Passengers alighting from these services must make their way to the end of the platform and staff will lead them out of the station.
-Gates into these platforms open 5 minutes before the train is expected to arrive.

 The station was modernised in 2006 by Silverlink with additional safety features.

-When a major event occurs at Wembley Stadium, all London Northwestern Railway services to and from Euston call here always stopping at platforms 5 and 6.
-Avanti West Coast services are formed of trains which are too long for the platforms and take longer to set down and pick up.
-As a result, these services will make additional stops at Watford Junction or Milton Keynes, for customers to change onto London Northwestern Railway or Southern services.

-Fast London Northwestern Railway services using platforms 5 and 6 are usually longer than the platforms.
-So, when trains are formed of more than six coaches, customers wishing to board and alight the train must do so from the front four coaches only.
-British Transport Police officers maintain a high presence on match days, particularly at this station and on all train services.